-Tickets can be exchanged to an alternative performance/screening of the same event up to 24 hours prior to the original performance/screening date, subject to availability.
+Tickets may be exchanged to an alternative performance/screening of the same event up to 24 hours prior to the original performance/screening date, subject to availability.

 Tickets will be accepted for resale but Chapter will only attempt to resell tickets once a performance is sold out and cannot guarantee that tickets will be resold.

-Refunds or the reimbursement of resold tickets shall only be made to the person who purchased the ticket and, when possible, be made using the same method as was used to purchase the tickets.
-Where the original purchase was made by cash the customer will be required to collect and sign for the refunded or reimbursed cash from our Box Office.
-Any tickets bought with CL1C Card points will be refunded with points and there will be no cash substitute.
+Refunds or the reimbursement of resold tickets shall only be made to the person who purchased the ticket and be made using the same method as was used to purchase the tickets.
+Where the original purchase was made by cash, the customer will be required to collect and sign for the refunded or reimbursed cash from our Box Office.

 These Terms and Conditions do not and shall not affect your statutory rights as a consumer.